 - Your animal will be permitted on public transportation

-- Your animal can fly with you (check with your airline in advance)
+- Your animal can fly with you (if it is considered a service animal)

 - Your animal can stay in your hotel room with you